Leadership | Community | Development | Flexible | Friends | Home

 Youth and Family

 RECkids Camp Counselor - UDCR’s RECKids Camp is a recreationally-based day camp promoting healthy lifestyles for six to twelve year old children.
 Our goal is to inspire campers to discover their best selves through playful inquiry, cooperative learning, and positive group culture.
-RECkids Camp Counselors are responsible for providing supervision, while ensuring a safe environment and positive camp experience for all campers.
-Counselors should have a passion toward working with children and foster an environment for children that promotes a love for learning, growing, and playing.
-Counselors are expected to assist in activity planning and preparation, participate in staff meetings, and facilitate daily camp activities.
-Benefits of the position include experience in curriculum development related to educational and camp programs for school age children, ages 6 to 12; the production of tangible document to share with future employers; networking opportunities; and experience in small and large group facilitation, program design, behavioral management and experiential education best practices.
+Counselors are the primary caregivers for each camper.
+They are responsible for planning, teaching, coordinating, and carrying out activities and guiding campers in their personal growth and daily living skills.
+This position will facilitate games and activities to enhance the camp experience for each participant; will provide excellent customer service and always be attentive to campers and fellow staff’ needs.
+Counselors should have a passion toward working with children and foster an environment for children that promotes a love for learning, growing, and playing by modeling our vision to inspire campers to lead healthy, happy lives.